PiscatorX/videre-pipeline/README.md

 ### Nextflow

-Nextflow requires Java to to run, for more details are avialable from [https://www.nextflow.io/](https://www.nextflow.io/)
+Nextflow requires Java to to run more details from [https://www.nextflow.io/](https://www.nextflow.io/)

 ###  Miniconda